Code-Institute-Submissions/my-first-project-6/README.md

 - All links will function, but the social media links will open the main page of that particular platform.
 The "Submit" button has not been assigned any function.

+- All links will function, but the social media links will open the main page of that particular platform.
+The "Submit" button has not been assigned any function.

-- This site was tested across multiple screen sizes on Chrome, Safari and Internet Explore To ensure compatibility and responsiveness it was also tested on an android based mobile device (OnePlus5).
-When the webpage is visited on larger screens a blue box is shown on the upper right side of the screen.
-This will disappear on smaller screens the box is used for direct to call actions and social media.
-A navigation bar is shown all the time and will transform to an option bar on smaller phone screens.
+- This site was tested across multiple screen sizes on Chrome, Microsoft Edge and Firefox.
+To ensure compatibility and responsiveness it was also tested on an android based mobile device (Samsung S7 Edge).
+In some mobiles, there is a gap that exists on the side which is probably due to the large size banner image.

 - The text and card-decks will properly align on every screen size.